jeroendesloovere/command-handlers/README.md

 # Command + Command handlers

+**Note**: Do not compare this with "console commands", that is something different.

 There are a lot of different vendors out there for this:
 - `Proof` (we use this one in our project VVSG)
 - `SimpleBus`